 Current lab group(2014-2015)

-Travis Andrews, PhD student co-advised with Ben Felzer.
+Travis Andrews, PhD candidate co-advised with Ben Felzer.

 Michael Clifford, PhD candidate

-Dissertation topic: Late Holocene drought and fire variability in North America inferred from peatland archives.
+Dissertation topic: Late Holocene drought, fire, and vegetation in northeastern North America inferred from peatland archives.

 Selected recent publications: